 Interests: Needs, desires, concerns underlying a position.

-Rights: Independent standards (CBA, law, past precedent, etc.) that establish precedent, fairness, etc.

-Power: Capacity to force a position on another party.
-Can be a threat and/or
+Rights: Independent standards (CBA, law, past precedent, etc.) that establish precedent, fairness, etc. Power: Capacity to force a position on another party.
+Can be a threat and/or action.

-Issues: What is the topic or problem in dispute?
+Factors that affect Negotiation Issues: What is the topic or problem in ISSUES dispute?
 Is it simple or complex?
 How important is it to each party?
 Parties: What is the relationship?
-Trust level?
+Trust PARTIES CONTEXT level?
 Information sharing?
 Is power equal or unbalanced?

-Context: What influence/support exits in the environment away from the table?
+Context: What influence/support exits in the POSITION environment away from the table?
 Position: One party's solution to an issue.
 What does each side see as the resolution?
+C